Spatial-Language Attention Policies for Efficient Robot Learning: Abstract

 \section{Abstract}

-We investigate how to build and train spatial representations for robot decision making with Transformers.
-In particular, for robots to operate in a range of environments, we must be able to quickly train or fine-tune robot sensorimotor policies that are robust to clutter, data efficient, and generalize well to different circumstances.
-As a solution, we propose Spatial Language Attention Policies (\slap{}). \slap{} uses three-dimensional tokens as the input representation to train a single multi-task, language-conditioned action prediction policy.
-Our method shows 80\% success rate in the real world across eight tasks with a single model, and a 47.5\% success rate when unseen clutter and unseen object configurations are introduced, even with only a handful of examples per task.
+Despite great strides in language-guided manipulation, existing work has been constrained to table-top settings.
+Table-tops allow for perfect and consistent camera angles, properties are that do not hold in mobile manipulation.
+Task plans that involve moving around the environment must be robust to egocentric views and changes in the plane and angle of grasp.
+A further challenge is ensuring this is all true while still being able to learn skills efficiently from limited data.
+We propose Spatial-Language Attention Policies (\slap{}) as a solution. \slap{} uses three-dimensional tokens as the input representation to train a single multi-task, language-conditioned action prediction policy.
+Our method shows an 80\%\yb{probably fine, but wondering about clarifying or adding a e2e number too ?} success rate in the real world across eight tasks with a single model, and a 47.5\% success rate when unseen clutter and unseen object configurations are introduced, even with only a handful of examples per task.
 This represents an improvement of 30\% over prior work (20\% given unseen distractors and configurations).
-See videos on our website: \url{https://robotslap.github.io}
+We see a 4x improvement over baseline in mobile manipulation setting.
+In addition, we show how \slap 's robustness allows us to execute Task Plans from open-vocabulary instructions using a large language model for multi-step mobile manipulation.
+For videos, see the website: \url{https://robotslap.github.io}